akshatgoel92/welfare-monitor/docs/README.md

 * Every morning at 6:01 am, the ETL shell script nrega_etl.sh is triggered by a cron job on an __Amazon EC2 instance__.
 * This script can be seen in the __shell__ folder.
 * This shell script triggers the following scripts in the order given below.

+#### fto_match_field.sh

+* This script is found in the shell directory.
+* Its main purpose is to pull field data, merge it with transaction/fto data from the database, and output a csv in the appropriate format for BTT.
+* It will be run every day, and a time needs to be selected.
+* It reformats necessary data in order to be able to match the job card numbers.
+* A message is emailed to the team if there are no matches.

 ### common